blockchyp/blockchyp-go/docs/cli.md

 ## Configuration

-Key settings like API credentials can be passsed in on the command line with every request, but the best option is to configure the command line by dropping a `blockchyp.json` file on your file system.
+Key settings like API credentials can be passed in on the command line with every request, but the best option is to configure the command line by dropping a `blockchyp.json` file on your file system.